-To obtain credit for military service, you must be fully matriculated, be enrolled at the university, and submit a SMART or AARTS transcript, Form DD-214 or DD-295.
+To obtain credit for military service, you must be fully matriculated, be enrolled at the university, and submit a Joint Services Transcript (JST), Form DD-214 or DD-295.

 Student Classification

 A matriculated student is one who has complied with all requirements for admission to the university and has received an official notice of admission.
 All students taking courses in any regular semester must be matriculated students.